NSHipster/articles/2014-07-28-swift-documentation.md

 Jump into a bridged Swift header for an Objective-C API, like say, HomeKit's `HMCharacteristic`, and option-clicking _does_ work.
 (Also, the documentation there uses `/*!` to open documentation, rather than the conventional `/**`).

 Little is known about this new documentation format... but in these Wild West times of strict typing and loose morals, that's not enough to keep us from using it ourselves:

+> **Update**: Sources from inside Cupertino have confirmed that SourceKit (the private framework powering Xcode that y'all probably know best for crashing in Playgrounds) includes a primitive parser for [reStructuredText](http://docutils.sourceforge.net/docs/user/rst/quickref.html).
+How reST is, well, re-structured and adapted to satisfy Apple's use case is something that remains to be seen.

 ~~~{swift}
 import Foundation